 On the other hand, if a husband said, “I need sex 6 times a day” the wife would know this was out of line with God’s intent.
 She would be required by God to give him less than he “desires.”
 What if he said, “I ‘need’ to experience sex with 2 women” or she “needs” to send sexual photos to her friends?
 If it’s not right with God, we must refuse!

 Maybe a few examples of how this plays out will help.

-There have been times when Lori suggested we should not have sex because she felt (knew) I needed to deal with something, and she believed (correctly) that if we had sex I would use it to hide from the thing I needed to deal with.
+There have been times when Lori suggested we should not have sex because she felt (knew) I needed to deal with something.
+She believed (correctly) that if we had sex I would use it to hide from the thing I needed to deal with.
 This was wise and right; annoying and frustrating, but wise and right.

 On the other side, there have been times I knew Lori needed sex but was too busy-minded to be aware of that fact.
-I know that taking care of that for her does her a world of good in many ways, and it’s very much the right and loving thing to gently get her attention and share with her the need I think she has.
+I know that taking care of it for her does her a world of good in many ways.
+It’s very much the right and loving thing to gently get her attention and share with her the need I think she has.

 My thinking changed significantly when I realized God had given me Lori’s body so I could bless her, not so I could get my needs met.
 What’s more, it goes beyond the bedroom.
 If my actions, or lack of actions, in some other area interferes with the intimacy that’s necessary for me to please her sexually, then those actions, or lack of actions, result in me defrauding her of sex!

 As I looked at blessing her instead of “getting mine,” I began to see her sexuality as something I was supposed to care for and nurture so that it might grow and become all that God intended it to be.
 It’s a potential that can only be fulfilled if I put time and energy into all areas of our relationship.